Strongpreneur#Business Growth Strategies

 The existence of these resources no doubt determines what types of investment are attractive.
 For example, petrochemical and steel products are expected to dominate the Nigerian economy in the years ahead.

-The mean minimum and maximum temperature in the south are 22.2o and 30.35o respectively, while the corresponding figures for the northern part of the country, are 18.88o and 34.44o.
+The mean minimum and maximum temperatures in the south are 22.2o and 30.35o respectively, while the corresponding figures for the northern part of the country, are 18.88o and 34.44o.
 This means a higher mean recorded annually in the south-eastern coast of the country while the south-western coastal figures average 177.8cm.
 In the extreme north, this annual average drops sharply to 50.8cm.
 The rainfall comes during the rainy seasons which last from May to October every year.

 The coastal regions are dominated by forest zones made up of saltwater and freshwater swamp forests and rain forest.
 As one travels northwards, these gradually give way to savanna grasslands.
 These climatic factors affect the choice of occupation of the people, as well as what they wear, what they eat and what types of houses they live in.
 For example, the southern forest vegetation has given rise to many sawmills.